George H.W. Bush enlists help of new service dog Sully

 Sully will have an active Instagram account, @sullyhwbush, which has already posted its first photo and will post daily pictures from Sully's point of view.

-The account aims to highlight the importance of service dogs for individuals with disabilities, according to McGrath.
+The account aims to highlight the importance of service dogs for individuals with disabilities.

 Bush uses a wheelchair and has been hospitalized several times in recent months for conditions including low blood pressure and an infection that spread to his blood.